When You Speak on Behalf of Many, We’ll Help You Find the Power in Numbers

 What are my next steps?

-If you have experienced consumer fraud, contact the Halunen Law consumer class action team.
+If you have experienced consumer fraud, harassment by callers or creditors, or an invasion of your privacy, contact the Halunen Law consumer class action team.
 We will evaluate your potential claims and discuss your options.

 What is false advertising?